-- Chunks and blobs (binary data) - Fixed Indexes (List of chunks with fixed size) - Dynamic Indexes (List of chunk with variable size)
+- Chunks and blobs (binary data) - Fixed indexes (List of chunks with fixed size) - Dynamic indexes (List of chunks with variable size)

-The following section gives a short introduction how to upload such files.
-Please use the API Viewer for details about available REST commands.
+The following section provides a short introduction on how to upload such files.
+Please use the API Viewer for details about the available REST commands.